mr-pascal/portarius-public-docs/README.md

 ## Secure the Gate with Portarius: Why the Name?

-"Portarius," derived from the Latin word for "gatekeeper," reflects the platform's core purpose: providing secure and efficient **IAM (Identity and Access Management) as a Service** for your critical systems.
+"Portarius," derived from the Latin word for "gatekeeper," reflects the platform's core purpose: providing secure and efficient **Permission Management as a Service** for your critical systems.
 As a digital gatekeeper, Portarius enforces fine-grained, hierarchical permissions for identities and resources, ensuring only authorized access through a streamlined, API-first approach.

 Portarius delivers deeply customizable resource-based access control with hierarchical structures.